Let’s learn How to use “Yoroshiku Onegaishimasu”(よろしくお願いします)

 “koso” is a word hard to define as well.
 But basically, “koso” emphasizes the word that comes in front of it.

-In the case of someone asking you for a favor, you can reply かしこまりました (kashikomarimashita), which is a rather formal of わかりました (wakarimashita) meaning “I got it” or “no problem”.
+If someone asks you for a favor, you can reply かしこまりました (kashikomarimashita), which is a more formal version of わかりました (wakarimashita), meaning “I got it” or “no problem.

 Summary